Writing this post each year has become so therapeutic; like tying up the loose ends of our messy, real-life school year into a neat, pretty bow!

 Levi already loves books and spends many hours “reading” and learning new words; anything with wheels or mechanical parts interests him.

 Unschooling is so different from the traditional model that it can be hard to trust that natural learning really is happening.
 As an experiment, I decided to journal a few weeks of interest-led learning: what my children did, the questions they asked, the things we looked up and discussed, and the books they read.
-After one day, I had such a wonderfully overwhelming list of things that I closed the journal and decided to never question it again.
+After one day, I had such a wonderfully overwhelming list of things.

 I wish you all a wonderful summer of rest, fun and quality time together!